jinzezhu0609-ops/COMP2090SEF/Task 1/README.md

 View my reservations:
 when we click on it,

-Case 1: If you made an appointment but it wasn't released, the system will also pop up automatically: ZHU reserved seat 1 from 2026-04-07 01:00 to 2026-04-07 01:10(10 min)[Active]
+🔹Case 1: If you made an appointment but it wasn't released, the system will also pop up automatically: ZHU reserved seat 1 from 2026-04-07 01:00 to 2026-04-07 01:10(10 min)[Active]

-Case 2: If you haven't made an appointment or have cancelled it, the system will also pop up automatically: You have no reservation records.
+🔹Case 2: If you haven't made an appointment or have cancelled it, the system will also pop up automatically: You have no reservation records.

 ----------------------------------------